Emivvvvv/deloxide/README.md

 - **Low overhead** - Designed to be lightweight for use in production systems
 - **Easy integration** - Simple API for both Rust and C/C++
 - **Stress testing** - Optional feature to increase deadlock manifestation during testing

+> [!NOTE]
+> Cross-platform support: Rust API works on Windows, macOS, and Linux.
+The C API is POSIX-first and ships with pthread-based convenience macros for macOS/Linux; on Windows those macros are disabled (see below) but the core C functions are fully usable.

 ## Project Architecture